elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-rigid-motion-and-what-are-its-characteristics.md

 url: /learn/mathematics/questions/what-is-rigid-motion-and-what-are-its-characteristics
 score: -1.0
 related_article1:
-    id: 162144
+    id: 162152
-    title: How can transformations be visualized using the coordinate plane?
+    title: >-
+        How does reflecting a point across the x-axis affect its coordinates?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-transformations-be-visualized-using-the-coordinate-plane
+    url: /learn/mathematics/questions/how-does-reflecting-a-point-across-the-xaxis-affect-its-coordinates
 related_article2:
-    id: 162304
+    id: 162165
-    title: How is translation considered a type of rigid motion?
+    title: >-
+        What techniques can be used to visualize transformations on graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-translation-considered-a-type-of-rigid-motion
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
 related_article3:
-    id: 162144
+    id: 162164
-    title: How can transformations be visualized using the coordinate plane?
+    title: >-
+        How do you reflect a point algebraically in terms of coordinate changes?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-transformations-be-visualized-using-the-coordinate-plane
+    url: /learn/mathematics/questions/how-do-you-reflect-a-point-algebraically-in-terms-of-coordinate-changes
 related_article4:
-    id: 162158
+    id: 162304
-    title: What are the roles of the x-axis and y-axis in the coordinate plane?
+    title: >-
+        How is translation considered a type of rigid motion?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-roles-of-the-xaxis-and-yaxis-in-the-coordinate-plane
+    url: /learn/mathematics/questions/how-is-translation-considered-a-type-of-rigid-motion
 related_article5:
-    id: 162148
+    id: 162297
-    title: How do translations affect the endpoints of line segments?
+    title: >-
+        What are the main types of transformations in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-translations-affect-the-endpoints-of-line-segments
+    url: /learn/mathematics/questions/what-are-the-main-types-of-transformations-in-geometry
 ---

 &nbsp;